-Key precept: Freedom is the ability to choose one’s actions, not to escape the consequences of those actions.
+Key precept: Freedom is the ability to choose one’s actions.

 People are quick to blame God when things go bad, even faulting him for having the tree of knowledge of good and evil in the garden because, being omniscient, he knew full well that human beings would eat the fruit and become captive to sin.

 The reality is that the tree gave us freedom – defined as “the power to determine action without restraint.”

 - Freedom is not being able to do whatever you want.

 - Freedom is being able not to do actions being forced on you.

 Freedom is not being oppressed by evil, either from an outside authority or an inner uncontrollable drive to use drugs, overeat, rape, plunder and murder.